GIScience/gis-training-resource-center/content/Module_5/en_qgis_spatial_tools.md

 :::

-## Exercise 6: Calculate sum of affected population and flooded area for the Area of interest
+### Exercise: Calculate sum of affected population and flooded area for the Area of interest

 In the aftermath of flooding events, data on the affected population and the extent of flooding is crucial.